-For example, if you’re an online retailer selling cheap flights, it goes without saying that the weeks after Christmas and the start of the new year are going to be colossal months, followed by last minute deals in the run up to July and August.
+For an online retailer in the home improvement sector, demand is expected to increase during spring and before the summer months as well as towards the end of summer when your customers are focused on winterising their gardens.
+However, these season trends would look very different for a business selling cheap flights.
+It goes without saying that the weeks after Christmas and the start of the new year are going to be colossal months for booking travel followed by last-minute deals in the run-up to July and August.

 Trends can be:

-Whether you’re looking to rank your content for this summer or prepare for next summer, we’ve assembled three tips to get your seasonal SEO sizzling.
+Whether you’re looking to rank your content for this summer or prepare for next summer, we’ve assembled three tips to get your seasonal SEO strategy sizzling:

 Cheap Holidays….as you’d expect.
 Peaks in January and July: